kswoll/sexy-http/README.md

 * **`Func<Stream, Task>`**
   When the parameter is of this type, the idea is that you provide a method that consumes a stream asynchronously.
-In other words, this allows you to access the *response* as a `Stream` and completely handle it in the context of the method such that when the invocation to the API is complete, it everything can be disposed of immediately.
-This is why it's a *parameter* of type `Func<Stream, Task>` rather a *return* type of `Stream`.
+In other words, this allows you to access the *response* as a `Stream` and completely handle it in the context of the method such that when the invocation to the API is complete, everything can be disposed of immediately.
+This is why it's a *parameter* of type `Func<Stream, Task>` rather than a *return* type of `Stream`.
 If we implemented it as a return type, then we couldn't dispose of the `HttpClient` upon completion of the invocation of the method.

 * **`Action<HttpApiRequest>`**